JETSCAPE/SummerSchool2021/README.md

 Please carefully complete **all** of the below instructions **by Friday July 16th**.

+In case of problems please head to the slack (you can find the link on the indico page) and ask in the `software-install-problems` channel.

 Due to a large number of participants and the online format, we will have limited capacity to address personal software installation questions during the school — it is therefore imperative to **carefully** complete the below steps in advance of the school.